UNCLASSIFIED (U)

 (b) There are conditions (if these exist) that might adversely affect the U.S. interests (conditions to be listed) that do not appear in the abstract of title; or

-(c) A comparison of the field survey and title search reveals certain exceptions (if these exist) to a clear and unencumbered title that do not appear in the present title record (exceptions to be listed), but that the vendor, at his or her expense, has taken or is taking all steps necessary to clear any noted exceptions, and that the proposed legal instrument of conveyance, as drawn by the local land title expert, will, under local law and custom, serve as a document of correction to the erroneous title record;
+(c) A comparison of the field survey and title search reveals certain exceptions (if these exist) to a clear and unencumbered title that do not appear in the present title record (exceptions to be listed), but that the vendor, at their expense, has taken or is taking all steps necessary to clear any noted exceptions, and that the proposed legal instrument of conveyance, as drawn by the local land title expert, will, under local law and custom, serve as a document of correction to the erroneous title record;

 (3) There are no mortgages, liens, charges, incidents of tenure, encroachments, reserved strips of land blocking access to public thoroughfares, street widening or public improvement projects proposed or pending, or any other encumbrances or defects of any kind recognized by the laws of the country as affecting the title; and